 By lunchtime, we went to Brgy.
 Patuco, Sarangani Island for the outreach program.
 The group distributed school supplies, toiletries, and used clothes; and, conducted parlor games for the children.
 Since there are also doctors from the group, they offered their services for medical checkups and gave medicines to the people who availed.

 It was overwhelming as there were a lot of people who participated.
 Even we did not see the numbers coming.
-The whole afternoon was spent in the outreach program and it was fulfilling to say the least.
+We spent the whole afternoon on the outreach program and it was fulfilling, to say the least.
 The fact that some of the children went to the barangay by canoes was heart-warming.
 We also learnt that those children, in fact, were rowing their ways to school during school days to attend their classes.
 That kind of unparalleled dedication to education was what kept learning aflame in Sarangani Islands.

-The second day of our stay was dedicated to island hopping or the proper term would have been beach bumming.
-We stayed in Bobo Beach Resort resort the night before.
+We dedicated the second day of our stay to island hopping – or the proper term would have been beach bumming.
+We stayed at Bobo Beach Resort resort the night before.
 The resort was small and the accommodation and facilities were limited.
 Nevertheless, we were advised beforehand to bring tents and hammocks to sleep in.